gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 - scaling
 ---
 Can you recall the size and length of your typical retrospective?
-If your team operates by [The Scrum Guide](http://www.scrumguides.org/docs/scrumguide/v2016/2016-Scrum-Guide-US.pdf), your retrospectives likely have less than ten people in one room, and last about an hour for a two-weeks Sprint.
+If your team operates by [The Scrum Guide](http://www.scrumguides.org/docs/scrumguide/v2016/2016-Scrum-Guide-US.pdf), your retrospectives likely have less than ten people in one room and last about an hour for a two-weeks Sprint.

 What if your current team is larger than a typical Scrum team and a retrospective period is longer than a month?
 What if the team members are distributed across locations, countries, time zones and multiple third party vendors?
 Is this retrospective doomed to fail?
 Not quite.
 These factors just add an additional complexity and call for a different facilitation approach.

 Last month at HBC we facilitated a large-scale mid-project retrospective for a 60 people-project team.
 While this project certainly didn’t start as an agile project, bringing in an agile retrospective practice helped identify significant improvements.
-This is how we did it.
+Here is how we did it.

 # From Inquiry to Buy-in

 This all started with one of the project sub-teams reaching out with an inquiry: “Can you facilitate a retrospective for us?”
 That didn't sound like anything major.
 We've been advocating for and facilitating retrospectives on various occasions at HBC: regular Sprint retrospectives, process retrospectives, new hire onboarding retrospectives etc.

-Further digging into a list of participants revealed that this retro will be unlike any others.
-We were about to pull together a group of 60 people from HBC as well as from five different consulting companies(!)
+Further digging into a list of participants revealed that this retro would be unlike any others.
+We were about to pull together a group of 60 people from HBC and five consulting companies(!)
 In spite of working on the same project for a long time, these people never had a chance to step back and reflect on how they could work together differently.

-In order to make it successful, we needed to get a buy-in from the leadership team to bring the entire team (including consultants) into the retrospective.
+In order to make it successful, we needed buy-in from the leadership team to bring the entire team (including consultants) into the retrospective.
 Our first intent was to bring everyone into the same space (physical and virtual) and facilitate a retrospective with [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology).
 Initial response wasn’t promising:

 > “We have another problem with this retro